E3SM-Project/polaris/docs/developers_guide/framework/io.md

 {py:func}`polaris.io.download()`, though we recommend using {py:meth}`polaris.Step.add_input_file()` whenever possible because it is more flexible and takes care of more of the details of symlinking the local file and adding it as an input to the step.
-No current test cases use `download()` directly, but an example might look like this:
+No current tasks use `download()` directly, but an example might look like this:

 ```python